-Information included in this Community Report was gathered in the following ways:
+Information included in this Community Report was gathered using the following methods:

-- Formal and informal interviews with Organization Leads located in or serving the community - Community Forums at which: - Gaps and proposed solutions were discussed, and - Assets, hot spots, and proposed resilience hubs were mapped - Mission Critical Function Surveys are designed to determine if the community is tending toward resilience or vulnerability. - Respondents rated twenty six societal functions on the following scale:
+- Formal and informal interviews with Organization Leads located in or serving the community; - Community Forums where: - Gaps and proposed solutions were discussed and recorded, and - Assets, hot spots (areas of concerns), and proposed resilience hubs were discussed and mapped. - 5 Household Mission Critical Function Surveys: These surveys are designed to determine if the community is tending toward resilience or vulnerability.
+Survey respondents rated twenty six critical functions on the following scale: